 Please, keep watching ESPN

-Every NFL fantasy draft I go to, I’m equipped with three very important tools: my footballguys.com draft dominator app, my own positional player rankings (that I work very, very hard on btw) and a trusty ESPN cheat sheet.
+Every NFL fantasy draft I go to, I’m equipped with two very important tools: my own positional player rankings (that I work very, very hard on btw) and a trusty ESPN cheat sheet.
 Every year I have an ESPN cheat sheet close by so that I know how the suckers are going to draft.
 ESPN’s cheatsheets are a very useful tool that helps me find value and gage how long I can wait before I need to get my guy.
 ESPN is not very good at fantasy football and somehow people just haven’t figured it out yet.

 Dominating fantasy football is a year long effort and I have found some guys in the industry who’s commentary helps me stay informed and who’s opinions I trust- Christopher Harris, The Football guys, The Fantasy Footballers and many more.
 There are a lot of really good sources out there and DK Legends is committed to being one of those knowledgable and reliable sources.

 Several years ago, I began looking for better sources after I realized that ESPN’s projections are garbage.
 It was then that I found a direct correlation between me finding better sources of information and my fantasy football performance improving.
 When I realized this, I stopped going to ESPN for fantasy help.

 So please, keep watching SportsCenter.
 I’m always looking to add another motorcycle to my collection and I’d much rather spend your money than mine.

 ESPN is entertainment